bangbangcon/bangbangcon.github.io/index.md

 ## Who's sponsoring?

+[Stanton Ventures](https://stantonventures.com/) is the amazing sponsor of our famous live captioning this year!!!

 [Nicole Tietz-Sokolskaya](https://ntietz.com/) is the generous sponsor of our afternoon coffee breaks! ☕ Thank you, Nicole! ❤️

 Want to sponsor !!Con as an organization or individual?
 We're trying to set the standard for a COVID-safe and inclusive conference, and that costs money.
 If you can help out, check out our [sponsorship page](sponsors.html) and [get in touch](mailto:2024-organizers@exclamation.foundation)!